 TNPSC English: Concord, Tense, Voice & Sentence Transformation

 This guide covers fundamental English grammar topics essential for the TNPSC Group 2/2A General English paper.
-We will explore Subject-Verb Agreement (Concord), the 12 Tenses, Active & Passive Voice, and the newly added topic of Sentence Transformation, which are crucial for scoring high marks.
+We will explore Subject-Verb Agreement (Concord), the 12 Tenses, Active & Passive Voice, and the newly added topic of Sentence Transformation, which are crucial for scoring high marks using systematic analytical approaches.

 இந்த வழிகாட்டி, TNPSC குரூப் 2/2A பொது ஆங்கிலத் தேர்வுக்குத் தேவையான அடிப்படை இலக்கண விதிகளை விளக்குகிறது. இதில் Subject-Verb Agreement, 12 Tenses, Active/Passive Voice, மற்றும் புதிதாக சேர்க்கப்பட்ட Sentence Transformation போன்ற முக்கிய தலைப்புகளை நாம் பார்ப்போம்.